Methods Researched

 Internet of Things/Industry 4.0

 The CoMo Group is also active in developing and researching the use of new web-technologies, in particular in the field of knowledge graphs with The World Avatar project.
-Furthermore, we have been working on innovative web-based teaching methods in Chemical Engineering, including web-labs allowing real-life experiments to be controlled over the world wide web.
+Furthermore, we have been working on the digitalisation and automation of experimental research in all its aspects, including high-throughput experimentation and smart laboratories.